ChainSafe/game-docs-v2/docs/v2.5/17_prefabs.md

 public class Erc20BalanceOf : MonoBehaviour
 {
     // Variables
-    private string contractAddress = "0x3E0C0447e47d49195fbE329265E330643eB42e6f";
+    private string contractAddress = "0x358969310231363CBEcFEFe47323139569D8a88b";
-    private string account;
-    private Erc20Sample logic;

-    /// <summary>
-    /// Starts the task, you can put this in the start function or call it from a button/event
-    /// </summary>
+    // Function
-    public async void InitializeTask()
+    public async void BalanceOf()
     {
-        // Sets our account to be default if nothing has been entered if (string.IsNullOrEmpty(account))
+        // Sets the account to be queried, you can change this to be any address string account = PlayerPrefs.GetString("PlayerAccount");
-        {
-            account = PlayerPrefs.GetString("PlayerAccount");
-        }

-        // Sets the sample behaviour & executes logic = new Erc20Sample(Web3Accessor.Web3);
-        await ExecuteTask();
-    }

-    /// <summary>
-    /// Executes the prefab task and sends the result to the console, you can also save this into a variable for later use
-    /// </summary>
-    private async Task ExecuteTask()
-    {
-        var result = await logic.BalanceOf(contractAddress, account);
+        var balance = await Erc20.BalanceOf(Web3Accessor.Web3, contractAddress, accountBalanceOf);
-        SampleOutputUtil.PrintResult(result.ToString(), nameof(Erc20Sample), nameof(Erc20Sample.BalanceOf));
-    }
+        Debug.Log($"Balance Of: {balance.ToString()}")
+        // You can make additional changes after this line }
 }
 ```